-The Company's debt to equity ratio increased to 1.32:1 as at December 31, 2020 from 1.09:1 as at March 31, 2020, where debt is defined as total liabilities less accounts payable and accrued liabilities and other liabilities, and equity is defined as shareholders' equity.
+The Company's debt to equity ratio increased to 1.48:1 as at March 31, 2021 from 1.09:1 as at March 31, 2020, where debt is defined as total liabilities less accounts payable and accrued liabilities, and equity is defined as shareholders' equity.
 This increase is due to the new BCAP term loan debt.